leocavalcante/siler/docs/graphql/subscriptions.md

 }
 ```

 **Awesome!** Just one thing you probably have noticed.
 We have subscribed to all rooms.
-Make a test: created another Room if you haven't, add a new message to that and see that our subscription tab with `{"roomName": "graphql"}` as variables just got this new message to the new Room created.
+Make a test: create another Room if you haven't already and add a new message to that to see that our subscription tab, with `{"roomName": "graphql"}` as variables, just got this new message.
 How to solve this?

 ## Filters